What are Marine Scotland Maps and Marine Scotland Information?

 What personal information is collected?

-MS-MPP will process personal information including: names, addresses, email addresses and telephone numbers if these are provided by system users.
+The Scottish Government will process personal information including: names, addresses, email addresses and telephone numbers if these are provided by system users.

 What happens to personal information (including how it will be stored and for how long)?